This is a character sheet for the web animated show Nomad of Nowhere.

 - Ambiguously Gay: Toth has shown little romantic interest in men, or even Ship Tease.
-However, she is notably kind and more moral whenever Skout, who is confirmed to be a LGBT character by the show's creator.
+However, she is notably kind and more moral whenever Skout, who is confirmed to be a LGBT character by the show's creator, is around.
 Not only that, Toth is very protective of the other girl and blushed when the latter hugged her.

 - Ambiguously Human: It's easy to miss but she's got pointed ears.
 Some dialogue in episode 3 refers to "her people" which are apparently called the Y'dala.